 Mid Cornwall · TR9

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Indian Queens, that work is shaped by the place itself — Indian Queens is a substantial residential village on the A30 between Newquay and Bodmin, with strong commuter demand and significant recent estate expansion, with a building stock that leans toward Victorian terraces and post-war estates.
+In Indian Queens, that work is shaped by the place itself — Indian Queens is a substantial residential village on the A30 between Newquay and Bodmin, with strong commuter demand and significant recent estate expansion, with a building stock that leans toward Victorian terraces and individual self-build plots.

 Local context